-- 1 Start Asset Manager Application Designer. - 2 Connect to the database. - 3 Display the table of which the view is a part. - 4 Display the screens (View/ Screens menu item). - 5 Select the screen that you want to delete.
+- 1. Start Asset Manager Application Designer. - 2.
+Connect to the database. - 3.
+Display the table of which the view is a part. - 4.
+Display the screens (View/ Screens menu item). - 5.
+Select the screen that you want to delete.

-You cannot delete System screens (screens for which the Domain is System).
+Note: You cannot delete System screens (screens for which the Domain is System).

-6 Click Delete.

-7 Save the changes to the database (File/ Update database structure menu).
+- 6. Click Delete. - 7.
+Save the changes to the database (File/ Update database structure menu).

-When deleting a screen using this method, if a query filter was associated with the view it will not be deleted from the queries table.
+Caution: When deleting a screen using this method, if a query filter was associated with the view it will not be deleted from the queries table.

-III Customizing Windows clients
+Part III: Customizing Windows Clients

-4 Customizing a Windows client
+Chapter 4: Customizing a Windows client

 This chapter's objective is to teach you how to customize your workspace.

 You will learn how to: